 Our supply chains include the following:

-Marketing - Media advertising and market research services
+Marketing: media advertising and market research services.

-Technology - External data centres, data providers, IT infrastructure, hardware providers, cyber security services and software suppliers
+Technology: external data centres, data providers, IT infrastructure, hardware providers, cyber security services and software suppliers.

-We engage an external and independent third party based in the UK to provide a reporting facility for individuals to bring areas of concern to our attention in a secure and confidential manner.
+We engage an external and independent third party based in the UK to provide a reporting facility for individuals to bring these areas of concern to our attention in a secure and confidential manner.
 This facility includes access to a 24/7 confidential whistleblowing telephone line.

-We consider suppliers’ responses to our due diligence requests as part of our decision‐making processes when it comes to using new suppliers.
+We consider key suppliers’ responses to our due diligence requests as part of our decision‐making processes when it comes to using new suppliers.
 We take appropriate action and, if necessary, delay or cancel appointing a new supplier unless the supplier’s systems and controls are satisfactory.

 Due to the nature of our businesses, our supply chains are limited and we operate with only a small number of suppliers.

-Nevertheless, we select some of our suppliers based on ethical certifications (some of which – for example, the Fairtrade certification – impose obligations on suppliers to eliminate modern slavery).
+Nevertheless, we select some of our key suppliers based on ethical certifications (some of which – for example, the Fairtrade certification – impose obligations on suppliers to eliminate modern slavery).
 These suppliers must provide evidence of their ethical certification before we conclude contracts with them.

-We also seek contractual assurances from suppliers in relation to modern slavery and human trafficking compliance, particularly where those suppliers operate in, or make us part of, supply chains which present higher risks of modern slavery or human trafficking.
+We also seek contractual assurances from key suppliers in relation to modern slavery and human trafficking compliance, particularly where those suppliers operate in, or make us part of, supply chains which present higher risks of modern slavery or human trafficking.

 We have continued to provide advice and guidance to the relevant commercial teams with direct responsibility for entering into supplier contracts.
-We will be introducing specific modern slavery and human trafficking guidance into our induction documents for new joiners.